allisonkshaw/symbiontspread/README.md

   fig2.jpg: image of figure 2 in the manuscript

-  fig3.jpg: image of figure 2 in the manuscript
+  fig3.jpg: image of figure 3 in the manuscript

-  fig4.jpg: image of figure 2 in the manuscript
+  fig4.jpg: image of figure 4 in the manuscript

+  figS1.jpg: image of figure S1 in the manuscript

+  figS2.jpg: image of figure S2 in the manuscript

+  figS3.jpg: image of figure S3 in the manuscript

+  figS4.jpg: image of figure S4 in the manuscript